Ypertex/blog/content/articles/who-wins-poker-games/index.md

 Let that sink in for a moment.

-Now ask yourself if the technology strategy in your organization actually meets this benchmark.
+Now ask yourself if the technology strategy in your organization meets this benchmark.

 It doesn't?
 Experts refer to this as the [Execution Gap](https://hbr.org/podcast/2016/02/closing-the-strategy-execution-gap.html).